playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-dynamic-html/index.md

 <iframe data-frame-title="Angular Keyed Demo - StackBlitz" src="pfp-code:./ffg-fundamentals-angular-keyed-demo-22?template=node&embed=1&file=src%2Fmain."></iframe>
 <!-- ::end:no-ebook -->

-Using the `"identity"` tracker is a way to opt-out of this behavior, as it will track the object reference (`===`) of the object in the array.
+Using a tracker without a property accessor (`track obj` vs `track obj.id`) is a way to opt-out of this behavior, as it will track the object reference (`===`) of the object in the array.
 This is useful when you don't have a unique identifier for each item in the array, but is highly discouraged due to the aforementioned performance and behavior benefits of having a unique identifier.

 > To learn more about object reference tracking, [see our article explaining how memory addresses are tracked in JavaScript.](/posts/object-mutation)